den-materials/software-development-best-practices/readme.md

 ###How can I make an accurate time and budget quote on a project?

 As a user story complexity increases linearly, its time to complete it will increase geometrically.
-As a result, when assigning weighing each user story's relative complexity assign it a fibonacci number that corresponds to the relative time it will require.
+As a result, when weighing each user story's relative complexity, assign it a [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) that corresponds to the relative time it will require.
 This is called the **point system** and is a great way to budget time and money.

 **[1, 2, 3, 5, 8, 13, 21]**